-When you are enrolled under a membership that includes the subscriber and an eligible spouse and/or other eligible dependents, a "family out-of-pocket maximum" means that the amounts that count toward the out-of-pocket maximum and paid by members covered under the same membership will not total more than the family out-of-pocket maximum amount.
-The family out-of-pocket maximum can be met by eligible costs paid by any combination of family members.
-But, no one member will have to pay more than the out-of-pocket maximum amount for a member.
+When a family out-of-pocket maximum applies to your prescription drug benefits, the family out-of-pocket maximum can be met by eligible costs incurred by any combination of members enrolled under the same family membership.
+But, no one member will have to pay more than the "per member" out-of-pocket maximum amount.